bekk/bekk-christmas/post/react/suspense-part-2.md

 ### SuspenseList

-Another way to control how your user perceive your loading state is by using SuspenseList.Let’s look at an example again:
+Another way to control how your user perceive your loading state is by using SuspenseList.
+Let’s look at an example again:

 ```js
 function ChristmasGifts({ resource }) {